mingxin0607/kafka-ui/Report5.md

 #### 1.1.1The Concept of Testable Design

-A good testable design executes the automated testing in an efficient and economic way, which is an important attribute of a software design (Kexugit, 2008).
-According to the article provided by the Microsoft  (Kexugit, 2008) , testability primarily involves establishing quick and efficient feedback loops within your developemnt procedure to identify issues iin your code effectively.
+A good testable design executes automated testing efficiently and economically, which is an important attribute of a software design (Kexugit, 2008).
+According to the article provided by Microsoft  (Kexugit, 2008), testability primarily involves establishing quick and efficient feedback loops within your development procedure to identify issues in your code effectively.

 #### 1.1.2 The Importance of Testable Design

 The earlier problems are detected, the less costly they are to fix (Kexugit, 2008).
-Therefore, an appropriate testable design can help developers to fix the errors in a quick manner.
+Therefore, an appropriate testable design can help developers to fix the errors quickly.

 #### 1.1.3 Goals & Aspects of Testable Design